 “But how did he even get in here?” said Andrew.
 “We just saw him not five minutes ago in the music room?
 And then he vanished from inside a closet!”

 “I don’t know,” said Penelope.
 “I just turned around and he was there.
-And he grabbed me, and he was so strong, and I tried to scream but he had his hand over my mouth and --”
+And he grabbed me, and he was so strong, and I tried to scream but he had his hand over my mouth and, and, and —”

 “What does it matter?” said the captain, voice grating.